Overview

 - Evaluate the pros and cons of using the feature and identify how that feature is expected to contribute to your campaign goals.

-- Ensure that your team has the human and product resources to support custom email builds.
+- Ensure that your Marketing Operations team has the human and product resources to support custom email builds.
 Some features may not be compatible with your email template and will require custom code by a developer.

 - Explore feature compatibility across email clients.